Wills, Trusts & Probate

 Frequently Asked Questions About Estate Administration in Atherton

-What is the role of a personal representative in estate administration?
+What does a personal representative do during estate administration?

 How long does the probate process typically take in California?

-Can creditors make claims during estate administration?
+Can creditors make claims against the estate during probate?